-Suprematism, the Russian modern art movement started circa 1915/16 by founding artist Malevich.
-Suprematism was a more subtle art variation of Russian Constructivism.
-Suprematist artists were using paint instead of the modern materials and constructions of steel, cement and glass by Constructivists.
-Suprematism’s main meaning was to express ‘pure experiences of daily life in modern times’ – for instance in the airplane – as Malevich explained in his manifesto.
-Composition played an important role in Suprematism.
-At the bottom short history facts of Jacob Bendien; the Suprematism quotes are taken from his texts.
-When you enjoy these quotes, please share them on Facebook, Google +1 or Twitter; – the editor.
+Suprematist artists were using paint instead of the modern materials and constructions of steel, concrete or glass, as the Constructivism artists liked to use them.
+Suprematism’s main meaning was to express the ‘pure experiences of daily life in modern times’ – for instance flying in the airplane – as Malevich explained in his manifesto.
+Composition played a most important role in Suprematism art.

 |